 If your job interview lasts longer than planned, it could be a sign that you have done a great job in your interview.

-If an interview goes on longer than expected, it is a sign that the company was engaged by your responses, and wanted to spend more time learning about who you are and how you can help their business reach their goals.
+If an interview goes on longer than expected, it is a sign your responses engaged them.
+Thus, they wanted to spend more time learning about who you are and how you can help their business reach their goals.

-If you walk into an interview room and everyone who the interviewer promised would be there shows up, it is a good sign that the company is serious about getting to know you better.
+If you walk into an interview room and everyone who the interviewer promised would be there shows up, it is a good sign that the company is interested.
 If they were not confident in you, they likely would not want to dedicate so many team members to the interview.

-In addition, if you are introduced to people who you were not expecting to meet, you can take that as a sign that an employer is particularly impressed with you.
-For instance, if the interviewer says “Give me a minute to get the VP of Marketing,” they are clearly impressed by you and want to hear what other team members think about you.
+In addition, if they introduce you to people who you were not expecting to meet, you can take that as a good sign.
+If the interviewer says “Give me a minute to get the VP of Marketing,” they are clearly impressed and want to hear what other team members think.

 If your interviewer brings up your start date, it is a good sign they are impressed with you.

-For instance, the interviewer could ask “When is the earliest that you could join us?” or “If we were to offer you this position, how soon would you be able to start?”
-These questions may signal that an employer is thinking about offering you the job, as before they extend an offer they will need to know how soon you are available.
+The interviewer could ask “When is the earliest that you could join us?”
+Or they might ask “If we were to offer you this position, how soon would you be able to start?”
+These questions may signal that an employer is thinking about offering you the job.
+After all, before they extend an offer they will need to know how soon you are available.

-If you are asked how soon you can start, inform the employer of how much notice you need to give to your existing employer, if necessary.
+If they ask how soon you can start, inform the employer of how much notice you need to give to your existing employer, if necessary.

-#6: You are asked if you are thinking about other jobs
+#6: They ask if you are thinking about other jobs

 There are a couple of ways an employer could bring this up.
 For instance, you could be asked “How is your job search going?” or “Are you considering any other job opportunities at this time?”

-If you are being asked about whether you are considering other jobs, it is a sign that the interviewer is eager to secure you as a candidate.
-These questions will help an interviewer evaluate what they need to do to keep you interested in the position, and will also help them measure whether there is any competition for you elsewhere.
+If they ask whether you are considering other jobs, it is a sign that the interviewer is eager to secure you as a candidate.
+These questions will help them measure whether there is any competition for you elsewhere.

-If you are asked this question toward the end of an interview, it usually means that the employer is starting to think about next steps—a positive sign toward the end of an interview.
+If they ask you this question toward the end of an interview, it usually means that the employer is starting to think about next steps.
+This is a positive sign toward the end of an interview.

 How did your interview end?
 Did the hiring manager say that they would “be in touch,” or did a discussion start about the culture at the business?